Uc71/Project-2/README.md

 crimes.ipynb contains the code for importing json into pandas and cleaning it up, then generatig a postgres database.

-makin sql converts our pandas db into an sqlite database.
+making_sqlite.ipynb converts our pandas db into an sqlite database.

 We used the postgres data base for the flask app.